Mr. Margus Arm, Head of eID Department, Estonian Information System Authority

-CPT Roy Ragsdale, Research Scientist, Army Cyber Institute
+Cpt.
+Roy Ragsdale, Research Scientist, Army Cyber Institute, US Military Academy

 CPT Roy Ragsdale is a U.S. Cyber Operations officer currently serving as a Research Scientist at the Army Cyber Institute and an instructor within the Electrical Engineering and Computer Science Department at the United States Military Academy.
 He holds an M.S. in Electrical and Computer Engineering from Carnegie Mellon University.
 CPT Ragsdale's experience includes Company Command in the U.S. Cyber Mission Force as well as a deployment to Afghanistan in support of Operation Enduring Freedom.

-Dr. Jochen Rehrl, European Security and Defence College, Chair of the eLCIP Board
+Dr. Jochen Rehrl, European Security and Defence College

 Mr. Cédric Sabbah, Ministry of Justice, Israel